claudia-nikel/personal_website/content/home/experience.md

   * Analyze large data sets to identify market/business sector trends, customer buying patterns, etc. to inform sales, marketing, and operational decisions
   * Apply and integrate statistical, mathematical, and business analysis skills to support the Analytics team in managing complex data from a variety of sources
-  * Craft compelling data based stories and communication to business stakeholders Business Support:
+  * Craft compelling data based stories and communication to business stakeholders
+  * Create python scripts to automate analytical tasks
+  * Query data using SQL and edit stored procedures Business Support:
   * Responsible for building and maintaining supporting relationships with business stakeholders through the response to ad hoc analysis requests and supporting & enhancing automated reports
   * Prioritize projects to maintain focus on adding value to the organization